 When assigning the frequency of training, its important to consider the athlete's age and training status, the sport season, the training load and exercise type you're assigning, and any other concurrent training the athlete might also be doing.
 Training status is the most important out of all of these factors:

-Its important to include at least 1 but no more than 3 recovery days per week, although advanced athletes can train 7 days a week by using a split routine, meaning they train different muscle groups on different days rather than doing full body workouts everyday.
-This gives the athlete time to recovery from leg day during back day, and visa versa.
+Its important to include at least 1, but no more than 3, recovery days per week.
+Although advanced athletes can train 7 days a week by using a split routine, meaning they train different muscle groups on different days rather than doing full body workouts everyday.
+This gives the athlete time to recover from leg day during back day, and visa versa.